The Hawaiian islands is a very popular destination for tourists thanks to its tropical climate, volcanoes, stunning scenery and beaches.

 Molokai is the ideal Hawaiian island for those who want peace and quiet – but that doesn’t mean Molokai lacks things to do.
 Apart from relaxing on stunning beaches tourists can play golf at the Ironwood Hills Golf Course, go do some deep sea fishing, enjoy bicycle tours, hike through breathtaking natural scenery and a whole lot more.
 A popular attraction on Molokai Island are the 3000 foot tall cliffs that drops down into the ocean – these cliffs also happen to be the highest in the world.
 There are various ways to experience these cliffs.
 It can be done by boat, by hiking, by bicycle or even by horseback.

-Out of all the Hawaiian Islands – Oahu is the most popular amongst tourists and is home to most of the states population.
+Out of all the Hawaiian Islands – Oahu is the most popular among tourists and is home to most of the states population.
 It’s also where you will find the historical Pearl Harbor and the capital city, Honolulu.
 It’s the ideal holiday destination for families and Oahu comes with 112 miles of gorgeous coastline where visitors can enjoy every type of water sport imaginable – from surfing enormous waves at the legendary North Shore to learning how to surf in the smaller waves at Waikiki, scuba diving and snorkeling around various coral reefs and sunken ships, going on whale watching expeditions, fishing, boating and much much more.
 The activities on this spectacular island isn’t only limited to the coast because inland activities include playing golf on some of the most breathtaking golf courses. mountain biking, hiking, skydiving, helicopter rides and lots more.

 Maui Island is known as the Magic Isle and is renowned for its clear ocean water and white sandy beaches.
 This Hawaiian island is famous for more than it’s beaches and the beach activities that goes along with it – it’s an extremely popular shopping destination and is home to the biggest dormant volcano in the world, the 10,000+ foot Haleakala volcano.
 The beaches found around Haleakala is unique as it has black beach sand and needless to say, they are the most popular beaches here on Maui Island.